factorhouse/kpow/secure-config/README.md

 vi passhphrase.txt
 ```

+The passphrase is read from file to avoid observation in your shell history.

 #### Generate a new master encryption key

-The passphrase is read from file to avoid observation in your shell history.
+When generating a key, specify a `--salt` if you require the ability to regenerate the key.

 ```bash
 java -cp ./kpow-2022-02-17.jar kpow.secure.key --pass-file passhphrase.txt --out-file passphrase.key